Dr. Britta Ohm

 As a member of the coordinating committee of the Network for Decent Labour in Academia (NGAWiss) another leg of her research is engaged with questions of structural precarity, legality, production of knowledge, and academic freedom specifically in the German, but also in an international academic context.

 She has published and presented extensively and has received numerous scholarships and grants for her work; she has been a postdoctoral fellow at the University of Zurich and research/teaching fellow with the Center for the Study of Developing Societies (CSDS), New Delhi, with Kadir Has University, Istanbul, with Jamia Millia Islamia, New Delhi, and with the International Institute for Asian Studies (IIAS), Leiden/Netherlands.
-In July 2023 she joined Cultural Anthropology and European Ethnology at the University of Mainz as a senior researcher and lecturer.
+In July 2023 she joined Cultural Studies and European Ethnology at the University of Mainz as a senior researcher and lecturer.